- Nusa Penida tour: 2 days in Bali paradise

 If you can’t reach a good price, walk away!

-There is little public transport on Bali, so a taxi is naturally the common go-to.
-I’m going to be honest and say that I have my hesitation with taxis, and they were completely well-founded.
+There is little public transport in Bali, so a taxi is naturally the common go-to.
+I’m going, to be honest and say that I have my hesitation with taxis, and they were completely well-founded.

 We didn’t try to get a taxi in Canggu, and in Ubud, we had the worst experience with the first driver demanding more payment and in cash, and the second accepting the pickup before he picks up other guests and basically being half an hour away for half an hour.